Using our Standalone solution?

 - Check the balance: Query the remaining balance of the gift card.

 - Load a balance: Add funds to the balance of the gift card.

-- Refund: Return funds to the gift card.
-You can also fully or partially reverse a payment made with the gift card.
+- Refund: Make an unreferenced refund to return funds to the gift card.
+You can also make a referenced refund, linking the refund to a payment made with the gift card.

 - Deactivate or cash out: Disable the card by deactivating it or cashing out the remaining funds.

 - Undo previous load transaction: Undo the most recent load transaction on a gift card, provided it took place in the past 24 hours.

 We also support gift cards from key local gift card providers in Denmark, France, the Netherlands, Norway, Sweden, and the United Kingdom.
 You can process payments with these gift cards, but you can't do other gift card transactions.